 A planning and development surveyor advises on residential, industrial and transport development projects involving land, buildings or roads.
-The responsibilities include measurement, valuation, planning, supervision and raising finance.
+Their responsibilities include measurement, valuation, planning, supervision and raising finance.

 You could be: